tranuy285/Vehicle-Tracking-YOLOv8/README.md

 # Vehicle-Tracking-YOLOv8
 A Computer Science project for Computer Vision course

-Vehicle tracking with YOLOv8 + ByteTrack
+Vehicle tracking using finetuned YOLOv8 model with ByteTrack